-An exciting new addition to the Cruise Center is the FlowRider.
-Water is jetted over a pre-formed cushioned surface to create an artificial surfing attraction.
-Both stand-up surfing and body-boarding are possible.
-Many off-site attractions are offered by the Cruise Center to guests, such as horseback riding, dune buggies, tours and excursions.
-Bookings must be made through the cruise lines.
+One of the exciting attractions in the Cruise Center is the FlowRider.
+Water is jetted over a preformed cushioned surface to create an artificial surfing attraction.
+Both stand-up surfing and body-boarding are possible, and it’s fun to simply watch others’ attempts as well.

 Immigration and Customs are handled by your cruise agent.
 Immigration and Customs personnel are present on site, and you may be selected for a secondary inspection.
 To obtain a stamp in your passport, you must notify your cruise agent during clearance, or visit the Immigration Department located in Cockburn Town.

-Prices are similar to other Caribbean destinations, and the souvenirs and trinkets are all the same typical mass-produced mugs, refrigerator magnets, and items seen at every other cruise port (usually from China).
+Local prices are similar to other Caribbean destinations, and the majority of the souvenirs and trinkets are relabeled versions of the typical mass-produced mugs, refrigerator magnets, and items seen at every other cruise port (usually from China).
 Likewise, seashells tend to not be local, and are of Pacific origin.